Home

 We do not have much information regarding William S. Burroughs’s elementary education.
 But we do know something about his secondary education and life after high school.

-It was during 1871’s autumn that William S. Burroughs enrolled at Auburn High School.
+It was in the autumn of 1871 that William S. Burroughs enrolled at Auburn High School.
 A year later, William attended a Mathematical Shortcuts lecture expecting to find information on how to handle basic arithmetic.
 However, the lecture was more than that.
 The speaker talked about some of the things the young mind didn’t think of.

 After the lecture, the young William S. Burroughs left the room discouraged and encouraged in equal measures.
 For weeks, he did not find peace, he stopped eating properly and felt hopeless.
 However, at the back of his mind, he told himself, “One day, when I grow up and have my own money and resources, I will make an adding machine that will be able to solve the current arithmetic problems.
 The machine will be something big, something every person alive would want to know.”